N7ghtm4r3/Pandoro/README.md

 >
 > **Wikis**
 >
-> To create the certificate you can look <a href="https://tecadmin.net/step-by-step-guide-to-creating-self-signed-ssl-certificates/">here</a>
+> To create a self-signed certificate you can look <a href="https://tecadmin.net/step-by-step-guide-to-creating-self-signed-ssl-certificates/">here</a>
 >
-> To implement the certificate in Spring you can look <a href="https://www.thomasvitale.com/https-spring-boot-ssl-certificate/">here</a>
+> To implement a certificate in Spring you can look <a href="https://www.thomasvitale.com/https-spring-boot-ssl-certificate/">here</a>
 >
 > If you encounter any problems with the creation of the keystore you can look <a href="https://stackoverflow.com/questions/906402/how-to-import-an-existing-x-509-certificate-and-private-key-in-java-keystore-to">here</a> to get more information, or
 > use the following command to add the **private key** to the keystore: